sephriot/system-prompts/PullRequest.md

    Assign reviewers if needed.

 9. **Review**
-   Review Pull request following instructions in @ReviewPR.md
+   Review Pull request following pull request review instruction.

 10. **Convert to ready for review**
    If the review results are positive (i.e. PR looks good, no major concerns are identified), convert the PR from draft to ready for review.